 Simplified accounting for private companies: Certain intangible assets

-On December 23, 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-18, Business Combinations (Topic 805): Accounting for Identifiable Intangible Assets in a Business Combination, which provides a new accounting alternative for private companies related to the identifiable intangible assets recognized in the accounting for a business combination.
+On December 23, 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-18, Business Combinations (Topic 805): Accounting for Identifiable Intangible Assets in a Business Combination (a consensus of the private company council), which provides an accounting alternative for private companies related to the identifiable intangible assets recognized in the accounting for a business combination.
 The ASU includes the final decisions reached by the Private Company Council in its Issue No. 13-01A, "Accounting for Identifiable Intangible Assets in a Business Combination."

 This white paper provides additional information about the ASU’s scope, recognition provisions related to CRI assets and NCAs, disclosure requirements, effective date and transition provisions and the factors a private company should consider before electing the accounting alternative.
 In addition, an appendix is provided with answers to frequently asked questions about the accounting alternative.